BitcoinChatt/BitcoinChatt.github.io/content/about/index.md

 <img class="desktop-only" src="/images/Logos/Bitcoin%20Chatt%20Avatar.png" style="width:16dvw;float:right;">

 We promote businesses that accept bitcoin for payments, offer free Bitcoin education, and connect Chattanoogans with opportunities to work and build their savings using bitcoin.

 We do these by providing:

-### Free Advertising When You Start Accepting Bitcoin
+### Free Advertising for Businesses that Accept Bitcoin

-<p style="margin-left: 2rem;">Bitcoiners aren't investors looking to make more dollars; <b>they're revolutionaries who hope for a freer world without borders or boundaries.</b> So when they see a "Bitcoin Accepted Here" sign in your window, they will quickly become your most enthusiastic customers.
-Bitcoin Chattanooga is here to connect you with them, and them with you.</p>
+<p style="margin-left: 2rem;">Bitcoiners aren't investors looking to make more dollars; <b>they're revolutionaries who hope for a freer world without borders or boundaries.</b> They tend to favor businesses that accept bitcoin, so we're here to connect them with those businesses.</p>

-### Free Workshops, Open to All
+### Bitcoin Workshops, Open to All

 <p style="margin-left: 2rem;">If you're nervous about using Bitcoin, our free and open workshops are here to help you through that.
 Or, <a href="/contact">contact us</a> to schedule a free, in-person consultation that will get you started with Bitcoin.
 If you prefer to be self-taught, check out our <a href="/new-to-bitcoin">New to Bitcoin</a> page to get started!</p>